lorin/raft-pluscal/README.md

 which I find difficult to follow.

-I'm going to draw heavily on the memory interface examples from Leslie Lamport's [Specifying systems][book] book, so you'll see similarities in some of the specs here to those examples.
+I'm going to draw heavily on the memory interface examples from Leslie Lamport's [Specifying Systems][book] book, so you'll see similarities in some of the specs here to those examples.

 [raft-website]: https://raft.github.io/